-Pack sunscreen and lightweight clothing, as well as a small backpack you can take with you on day excursions to hold necessary items (such as bottled water, toilet paper, insect repellent and antibacterial hand-soap, toilet paper, etc.).
+Pack sunscreen and lightweight clothing, as well as a small, ideally waterproof, backpack that you can take with you on day excursions to hold necessary items (such as bottled water, toilet paper, insect repellent and antibacterial hand-soap while they're on day excursions.

 What's on in the Philippines

 Did you know?

 -The Filipino flag is the only flag in the world which is flown upside-down during times of war.

 -About 350 to 400 million text messages are sent every day in the Philippines, which is more than the US and Europe put together.